Language-Research-Technology/ldaca-website/content/news/posts/jane-simpson/index.md

 <br>

 Our discussion with Jane was the first in a series of interviews we are conducting on the topic of long-term storage of language data.
 We asked Jane about current possibilities for storing language data, obstacles to its long-term storage, her interest in making dictionaries accessible and how researchers at the end of their careers should manage data.
-What follows is an edited version of Jane’s comments organised around the main themes of the discussion.
+What follows is an edited version of Jane’s comments organised around the main themes of the discussion<sup><a name="back-1" >[1](#fn-1)</a></sup>.

 <br>